withyeah/TodayILearned/README.md

 # TodayILearned
-20190504 everything up to date
+20190506 everything up to date

-flu alert
+summer is coming

 ### Source